 TIPS FOR MAKING HOMEMADE LEMON PIE FILLING:

-- Make sure you measure correctly and have everything measured out and ready to go because you need to continuously stir the filling while it’s cooking .
+Make sure you measure correctly and have everything measured out and ready to go because you need to continuously stir the filling while it’s cooking.
+You can’t let it sit on the burner because it can easily burn.
+Having everything prepped, ready to go will make it an easier process.

-- The instructions are divided into short little time segments, mainly a lot of one minute segments.
-I tend to keep an eye on the microwave to get rough minute measurements.
+The instructions are divided into short little time segments, mainly a lot of one minute segments.
+Make sure you have a clock or timer within eye sight to be prepared for these time segments.

 TIPS FOR MAKING MERINGUE:

-- While cold eggs separate easier, room temperature egg whites respond better for meringue.
-So I always separate cold eggs and then let the egg whites sit at room temperate for 20 minutes while I prep other ingredients.
+While cold eggs separate easier, room temperature egg whites respond better for meringue.
+When I have the time, I separate cold eggs and then let the egg whites sit at room temperate for 20 minutes while I prep other ingredients.

-- Use the separation method that works best for you.
+Use the separation method that works best for you.
 I’m klutzy and have found that using an egg separator is easiest for me.
-I also always separate the egg whites into a small bowl one at a time that I then transfer into a different bowl.
-I do this as a precaution because I don’t want to start over if I break a yolk down the line.
+I also always separate the egg whites into a small bowl one at a time that I then transfer into a different bowl before separating the next egg.
+I do this as a precaution because I don’t want to start all over if I break a yolk down the line.

-- I suggest using a metal bowl.
-I personally always make my meringue in my KitchenAid Mixer.
+I suggest using a metal bowl for whipping your meringue.
+I personally always make my meringue in my KitchenAid Mixer; it is so much easier!

-- When topping the pie, make sure to have the meringue touch the pie crust.
-This will help the meringue from shrinking.
+When topping the pie, make sure to have the meringue touch the pie crust all the way around.
+This will help the meringue from shrinking and keep the entire pie covered in meringue.

 Before we get to the recipe, if you are interested in this custom cutting board that appears in a couple of the pictures, I have you covered!
 The shop I ordered from is now closed on Etsy, but we’ve ordered from a couple other shops since for relatives.
 Make sure to check out Taylor Crafts or The Cutting Board Shop.